MarkusLange/r_ru-torrent-install-script/README.md

   - uses deamon.mode for rtorrent if possible (0.9.7+)
   - remove session_lock from rtorrent session so a restart works without complications
   - move open_local socket to `/run` and rtorrent basedir to `/srv` (https://ubuntu.com/blog/private-home-directories-for-ubuntu-21-04)
-  - add softlink to homedir of the rtorrrent user from the rtorrent basedir
+  - add softlink to homedir of the ~~rtorrrent user~~ from the rtorrent basedir
+  - exclusiv system user and group for rtorrent benefits higher folder permissions (Script Version 2.2)

 ## Misc ##
 - rtorrent